3 Ways Portland Home Buyers Can Benefit from a Cooler Market

 1. More time to evaluate individual properties.

-Strong demand and record-low inventory accelerated the housing market, forcing buyers to compete like never before.
+For years, strong demand and record-low inventory accelerated the housing market, forcing buyers to compete like never before.
 There was very little time to evaluate the merits of a particular property, or to “sleep on it” and get back to the seller later.
 Back then, you had to make an offer on the spot just to be in the running.

 Portland Mortgage Rates